-69-Acceptance of nominations
+72-Acceptance of nominations

-- (1) The Returning Officer must not accept any nomination if the nomination is sent to the Returning Officer, or any other relevant person involved in the receipt of nominations, after the close of nominations. - (2) The Returning Officer must not accept nominations from persons who are not members of the Society, nor from any cross-institutional, non-award or exchange students who are members. - (3) The Returning Officer must only accept nominations that have been signed by the nominee.
+- (1) The Returning Officer must not accept any nomination if the nomination is sent to the Returning Officer, or any other relevant person involved in the receipt of nominations, after the close of nominations. - (2) The Returning Officer must not accept nominations from persons who are not members of the Society, members prohibited from contesting elections, nor from any cross-institutional, non-award or exchange students who are members. - (3) The Returning Officer must only accept nominations that have been signed by the nominee.

-70-Nomination for multiple positions
+73 -Nomination for multiple positions